Contact Us for a Free Consultation 818-394-7835

 However, determining fault can become a more complex and highly debated issue in other car accident cases.
 Understanding the specific California driving laws can help your case, but there are various ways to establish liability.
 This can include police reports, witness statements, photos, traffic violations, cell phone records, and “no-doubt” liability.

 If you have been injured in a car accident caused by a negligent driver, you should contact a Los Angeles car accident lawyer at Injury Justice Law Firm LLP.
 Our lawyers will need to review the details to determine your legal options closely.
+They will investigate the accident, gather evidence, and negotiate with the insurance companies on your behalf, ensuring you receive the compensation you deserve.

 Proving the other driver was at fault in your auto accident can be very challenging on your own, especially if your accident involves complex circumstances.
+This complexity underscores the need for professional legal assistance.

 Police Reports

+After a car accident, it's essential to call the police to write an accident report.
 This report is critical evidence to show the insurance company and is typically used in negotiating.
-A car accident report is often a detailed account by the police officer and will contain what they observed, opinion on who was at fault, and how they believe the accident happened.
+A car accident report is often a detailed account by the police officer and will contain what they observed, opinions on who was at fault, and how they believe the accident happened.

-In-car accident cases where the police don't respond to the scene, you must make an accident report at your local police station.
+In car accident cases where the police don't respond to the scene, you must make an accident report at your local police station.
 You should make sure to obtain a copy.

 Witness Statements and Photos

+After your car accident, it's important to remember that obtaining as much evidence as possible can make a massive difference in determining fault.
 If there were witnesses at the accident scene, ask them to write down a description of what they observed along with their contact information.

+If able, you should take as many pictures as possible to support your version of the car accident.
 Take photos of the accident scene, traffic signs, damage on both vehicles, skid marks, property damage, any conditions that may have been a factor, and your injuries.
 Remember, it won't take long for critical evidence to be removed.

 Location of Car Damage

 Exactly where the vehicles are damaged is typically critical evidence in determining fault in a car accident.
-For example, if a car collides with you from behind, it's rarely your fault as the vehicle in the rear is supposed to leave sufficient room to stop.
+For example, if a car collides with you from behind, it's rarely your fault, as the vehicle in the rear is supposed to leave sufficient room to stop.

 Therefore, if your vehicle has damage to the rear, it's not difficult to determine who was at fault.
 However, where your car is damaged is essential in proving liability in T-bone or a broadside collision.